-The Mackenzie House house was built in 1830 for the first mayor of Toronto, a man who was more American than English.
+The Mackenzie House house was built in 1830 for Toronto’s first mayor.
+A man more American than English.

 William Lyon Mackenzie was known for his politics.
-Always butting heads with English law, fighting for the rights of the people.
-This made him very unpopular with other politicians.
+Butting heads with English law and fighting for the rights of the people.
+Making him very unpopular with politicians.

 He respected the rebellious Americans and wasn’t shy about saying it.
-This would lead to, only 7 years after this house was built, the biggest rebellion in Canadian history.
-He gathered militia and supporters and tried to overthrow English rule.
-He failed.
+Just 7 years after this house was built, he’d led the biggest rebellion in Canadian history.
+Gathering militia and supporters to overthrow English rule.

-Mackenzie was chased out of Canada, into Buffalo with his men where they were given asylum on Navy Island.
-He renamed the island “the new republic of Canada” and began plans to try again.
-But it never happened and Mackenzie eventually gave up.
+Mackenzie was chased out of Canada with his men, into Buffalo and were given asylum on Navy Island.
+He renamed the island “the new republic of Canada” and began plans on another invasion.
+It never happened.
+Mackenzie gave up.

-He lived in the United States for a few years when the love of the people brought him back.
-The citizens fed up with English politics and corruption said, “Hey, remember that tough mayor we all loved… what ever happened to him?”
+He lived in the United States for years.
+Then the love of the people brought him back.
+Citizens, fed up with English politics and corruption, said “Hey, remember that tough mayor we all loved… what ever happened to that guy?”

 Mackenzie returned to Toronto and worked here into old age.
-Then retiring to his house and dying here in 1861.
+Retired here and in 1861 he died inside the house.

 His Famous Grandson

 King took up spiritualism in the 1920s.
-Would run the seances with friend Joan Patteson and mediums such as Etta Wriedt.
-A “direct voice” medium from Detroit.
+Contacting the dead with friend Joan Patteson and mediums such as Etta Wriedt.
+Etta was a “direct voice” medium from Detroit.
 Her fame caught the attention of one Kristian Birkeland, a physicist.

-He exposed Mrs. Wriedt by proving Wriedt ghostly noises produced by her trumpet were caused by chemical explosions.
-A description of the night is straight out of a movie…
+He exposed Mrs. Wriedt as a fake by proving her ghostly noises were produced by a trumpet and chemical explosions.
+A description of one night is straight out of a movie…